mike-mendoza/py_banshee/README.md

 ```bash
 pip install py-banshee
 ```

+Dependencies are listed in `setup.py`.
+Note in particular that the dependency graphviz requires additional additional setup outside of your Python environment, described on the [graphviz documentation page]https://graphviz.readthedocs.io/en/stable/#installation) (see `graphviz_error.txt` for illustration of error Windows OS solution).

-However, if you are looking for the latest updates, consider installation directly from sources.
+If you are looking for the latest updates, consider installation directly from source (instead of `pip install`):
 ```
 git clone https://github.com/mike-mendoza/py_banshee.git
 cd py_banshee